mtdmo/markiiup/examplefile.md

-# 📝 markiiup Feature Showcase
+# 📝 markiiup v1.1 Feature Showcase

 ## Overview

-This document demonstrates all the features available in **markiiup** - a Microsoft Word-like editor that saves files in Markdown format. markiiup provides a rich WYSIWYG editing experience while maintaining clean Markdown output.
+This document demonstrates all the features available in **markiiup v1.1** - a modern Microsoft Word-like editor that saves files in Markdown format. markiiup provides a rich WYSIWYG editing experience with distraction-free modes, advanced table editing, and integrated help system while maintaining clean Markdown output.

+> **New in v1.1**: Expanded writing view, improved table operations, and integrated GitHub support!

 ---